Quantum States Imaging of Magnetic Field Contours based on Autler-Townes Effect in Yb Atoms

 where $\Omega_{1,2}$ are the Rabi frequencies and $\omega_{1,2} = \omega_0 \pm \delta_{mod}$ are the frequencies of the first-harmonic sidebands.
 The pre-factors $i/\sqrt{6}$ and $1/\sqrt{3}$ are Clebsch-Gordan coefficients.

 With the Hamiltonian, we calculate the total time-averaged fluorescence by summing the excited-state population from the density matrix $\rho$, which is obtained by numerically solving the Lindblad Master Equation using the Python package QuTiP~\cite{johanssonQuTiPOpensourcePython2012, johanssonQuTiPPythonFramework2013}.
 The code is available on GitHub~\cite{nanarong2024githubYbmag} with a documentation provided in TN's thesis~\cite{narong2023thesis}.
-In the calculation we make the rotating-wave approximation as the modulation frequencies (100 kHz-10 MHz) and weak-field Zeeman shifts ($\approx$2.1 MHz/G = 21 kHz/$\mu$T ) are small relative to $\omega_0$.
+In the calculation we make the rotating-wave approximation as the modulation frequencies (100 kHz-10 MHz) and weak-field Zeeman shifts ($\approx$2.1 MHz/G = 21 kHz/$\mu$T) are small relative to $\omega_0$.

 In the simplest case where the magnetic field is along $z$ ($b_{xy}=0$) and $\theta=\pi/2$, only $\sigma$ transitions are allowed.
 Assuming equal Rabi frequencies ($\Omega_1 = \Omega_2 = \Omega$) and with $\delta_{mod}=15\gamma$, Fig.~\ref{fig:levels_AT_fluorescence}(b) shows the total excited-state population $\rho_e$ as a function of Zeeman shift $b_z$ for weak and strong fields.
 On the resonances at $b_z = \pm \delta_{mod}$ where the Zeeman shifts match the field detunings, only the strong fields ($\Omega = 15\gamma$) produced apparent Autler-Townes splitting and a decrease in fluorescence on the resonances.
 These fluorescence ``dips" remain visible in the presence of Doppler broadening due to atomic velocities $v_x$ in the direction of laser propagation (Fig.~\ref{fig:levels_AT_fluorescence}(c)).
 We included this effect by averaging $\rho_e$ across $N=1000$ transverse velocities $v_x$ sampled from a Gaussian distribution with zero mean and standard deviation of 4.5 m/s (FWHM $\approx$10.6 m/s) estimated from the atomic beam divergence.
 The Doppler broadened curve has three minima at $b_z = 0, \pm \delta_{mod}$, which would result in three dark stripes on a fluorescence image.
 At $\Omega = 15\gamma$, the FWHM of the dips is around $ 5\gamma \approx 900$ kHz, which is significantly narrower than the Doppler width (19 MHz).
+The uncertainty band shows the standard deviation $\sqrt{\bar\rho_e(1-\bar\rho_e)/N}$ for a Monte Carlo simulation with $N$ atoms.

 While the computed total fluorescence accurately predicts the location of the dark lines, $\rho_e$ does not account for the system geometry, where the camera only collects fluorescence emitted within in a cone around the $+y$ direction.
 To improve predictions of lineshapes and contrast, we incorporated the spatial Hanle effect to account for the spatial distribution of the dipole radiation.
 This effect was carefully studied by Jackson \& Durfee for the broad \state{1}{S}{0}-\state{1}{P}{1} transition in Sr driven by weak fields~\cite{jackson_magneto-optical_2019}.
 We adapted their analysis to compute the fluorescence emitted in the $y$-direction ($I_y$) from the density matrix (see SM~\cite{supplement} for the derivation), resulting in the bottom curve in Fig.~\ref{fig:levels_AT_fluorescence}(c).
 The Hanle effect did not alter the locations of the dark lines but the signal magnitude roughly halved, and $I_y$ went to zero at $b_z = 0$, as expected for $y$-polarized electric dipole moments.
 This correction improved agreement with our experimental results, but some discrepancies remained.